4ian/GDevelop/newIDE/README.md

 There is a script file that automates cloning this repository, building the newIde and running it

-* For Windows:
-If you are on windows, you can download the batch script [here](https://raw.githubusercontent.com/4ian/GD/master/scripts/gitCloneAndBuildGD.bat) and run it
+* For Windows: You can download the batch script [here](https://raw.githubusercontent.com/4ian/GD/master/scripts/gitCloneAndBuildGD.bat) and save it to where you want GD to be cloned to, then simply run it.

 ### Development of UI components